CrazyBilipala/studyCode/readme.txt

-it is a git store
+it's a git store.
+hahaha